bluekitchen/btstack/port/rp2040-tinyusb/README.md

 This port targets a Raspberry Pi Pico (RP2040) with a USB Bluetooth dongle on the RP2040's native USB controller.
-TinyUSB runs in USB host mode; the current `hci_transport_usb_tinyusb.c` is a transport skeleton that initializes and services the TinyUSB host stack, but does not yet implement Bluetooth USB HCI endpoint discovery or transfers.
+TinyUSB runs in USB host mode; the current `hci_transport_usb_tinyusb.c` discovers standard Bluetooth USB HCI interfaces and transfers HCI command, event, and ACL packets.

 ## Hardware